 Develop and disseminate surveys to be sent to families and audiologists who use the HALB.
-Through the use of these tools, additional data may be gathered and reviewed for the purpose of monitoring program outcomes.
+Based on these results, additional data may be gathered and reviewed for the purpose of monitoring program outcomes.

 Outcome Measure:

 Effective data tracking and monitoring of outcomes and services provided.